 But this is no reason to ignore the behavioral economics literature.
 Life is messier than the Chicago School's unifying vision of self-correcting markets filled with rational profit-maximizing agents that pursue their economic self-interest.
 Relying on market fundamentalism only will lead to future market crises and government bailouts.
-Along the way to the next financial crisis, there will be cases where the Chicago School's rigid assumptions (which, in turn, supply the models' predictive capabilities) fail to explain or predict the market behavior.
+Along the way to the next financial crisis, there will be cases where the Chicago School's rigid assumptions (which, in turn, supply the model's predictive capabilities) fail to explain or predict the market behavior.
 Behavioral economics can better explain behavior that the Chicago School ignores or marginalizes.

-So even without additional empirical work, behavioral economics may play a role in the agencies' analysis in (i) instructing the courts and agencies to reevaluate hard cases where, on the one hand, neoclassical analysis suggests that the conduct is not or should not be anticompetitive but sufficient evidence suggest the contrary; (ii) informing the competition agencies whether they are indeed fulfilling their mission; and (iii) providing insights into possible applications of Section 5 of the FTC Act.
+So even without additional empirical work, behavioral economics may play a role in the agencies' analysis in (i) instructing the courts and agencies to reevaluate hard cases where, on the one hand, neoclassical analysis suggests that the conduct is not or should not be anticompetitive, but sufficient evidence suggests the contrary; (ii) informing the competition agencies whether they are indeed fulfilling their mission; and (iii) providing insights into possible applications of section 5 of the FTC Act.

-1. Use of "Real World" Evidence That Is Not Explainable by Neoclassical Economic Theory the companies for 40 to 50 years were able to raise prices twice annually like clockwork.
+1. Use of "Real World" Evidence That Is Not Explainable by Neoclassical Economic Theory

-At times neoclassical economic theory cannot be easily reconciled with evidence of the parties' behavior, intent, motives, or post-merger plans.
-In some instances, economic theory suggests an oligopoly's ability to tacitly collude (for example to successfully implement a predatory pricing scheme) is impossible despite the evidence of anticompetitive intent and the fact that
+At times neoclassical economic theory cannot easily be reconciled with evidence of the parties' behavior, intent, motives, or post-merger plans.
+In some instances, economic theory suggests an oligopoly's ability to tacitly collude (for example, to successfully implement a predatory pricing scheme) is impossible, despite the evidence of anticompetitive intent and the fact that the companies for forty to fifty years were able to raise prices twice annually like clockwork.

-&lt;sup>278 See Leslie, supra note 33, at 318-38 (discussing evidence of antitrust violations, which were implausible under neoclassical economic theory, for predatory pricing, price-fixing, group boycotts of suppliers, and conspiracies to conceal an invalid patent).
+309. See Leslie, supra note 33, at 318-38 (discussing evidence of antitrust violations, which were implausible under neoclassical economic theory, for predatory pricing, price-fixing, group boycotts of suppliers, and a conspiracy to conceal an invalid patent).